HSLdevcom/jore4-hasura/README.md

 When you are done clicking, commit the metadata changes into git.

+### Add/modify seed data

+You may need some seed data in your microservice to work with.
+To enable this, a new Hasura docker image version is created that extends the base image with some generic seed data.
+For simplicity, we loading the seed data as migrations so that its packaged simpler together into the Hasura docker image.
+(The built-in `hasura seed` function does not load the data automatically on start-up).

+To add/modify a new seed migration:

+1. create a new migration directory with `up.sql` and `down.sql` in the `seed-data/default` folder
+1. fill it up with `INSERT INTO` commands or similar
+1. to test it:
+   a) set the `migrations_directory` to `seed-data` in your `config.yaml`.
+   a) restart your `testdb` container with `docker restart testdb`.
+If you are using volumes to persist its data, remember to delete the volume before restarting the testdb container.
+   a) apply the new seed migration with `hasura migrate apply --up 1`
+   a) on success, check if the database does contain the seed data, e.g. through the hasura console data browser

+When uploading the changes to git, the ci/cd pipeline will automatically create a docker image that also contains the seed data and tag it as `jore4-hasura:seed-***`.
+This is intended to be used only in development and e2e testing.

+The regular `jore4-hasura:***` docker base image does not contain this seed data and is intended to be used in production.

 #### Advice for permissions

 The role name for public, unauthenticated use is given to the Hasura server with the environment variable `HASURA_GRAPHQL_UNAUTHORIZED_ROLE`.